ImaneBenHassine/Apache-Spark/README.md

 #### 2.7 Deployment with Maven

-Scala Library » 2.12.17
-Standard library for the Scala Programming Language
+Scala Library » 2.12.17 : Standard library for the Scala Programming Language

-Maven Scala Plugin
-The maven-scala-plugin is used for compiling/testing/running/documenting scala code in maven.
+Maven Scala Plugin : is used for compiling/testing/running/documenting scala code in maven.

 ### 3. Debugging Errors with Scala

-- when submiting the Spark Job it gives below error :
+- when submiting the project it gives below error :

           Caused by: java.lang.ClassNotFoundException: org.apache.spark.sql.SparkSession